Key Takeaway

 Talk to Your FormBlends Care Team

-B12 monitoring is part of the comprehensive care we provide at FormBlends for every GLP-1 patient.
+B12 monitoring is part of the thorough care we provide at FormBlends for every GLP-1 patient.
 We track your nutritional markers alongside your weight loss progress so that your health improves on every front.
 If you want to discuss B12 supplementation or get your levels tested, our physician-led team is ready to help.
 FormBlends GLP-1 weight loss program